-Adrenocorticotropic hormone is a hormone secreted in the anterior (front) pituitary gland in your brain.
+Adrenocorticotropic hormone is secreted in your brain's anterior (front) pituitary gland.

-The role of ACTH is to maintain appropriate levels of the stress hormone cortisol, which is released by the adrenal glands.
+The role of ACTH is to maintain appropriate levels of the stress hormone cortisol released by the adrenal glands.
 Cortisol is our body’s natural alarm system.
-As our body’s primary stress hormone, it works with different parts of the brain to influence our fear, mood, and motivation (13).
+As our body’s primary stress hormone, it works with different parts of the brain to influence our fear, mood, and motivation.

 Cortisol is best known for fueling the body’s “fight-or-flight” response in a crisis.
-But, cortisol also has a critical role in a variety of things the body does, like (13):
+But cortisol also has a critical role in a variety of things the body does, like:

 - Controlling the sleeping and waking cycle